timlevett/tim-test-angular-material-design/README.md

 + npm start

 # Other Notes
-I took the CSS that they had in the demo for material design
+I cloned the default styling from CSS that they had in the demo for material design (https://material.angularjs.org)